IABTechLab/uid2docs/docs/sharing/sharing-best-practices.md

 Follow these guidelines:
 - For any UID2s that are in your platform, use and store them as raw UID2s, not as UID2 tokens.

   This is important because a UID2 token is short-lived.
-When the key used to create a UID2 token expires, you can no longer decrypt the token.
+When the key that was used to create a UID2 token expires, you can no longer decrypt the token.
 - In your code, for future extensibility, allow for a raw UID2 length of 100 characters.

 ## Best Practices for Managing UID2 Tokens